hokiegeek2/jupyterlab-on-k8s/README.md

 # jupyterlab-on-k8s

 The jupyterlab-on-k8s project is a simple means of deploying jupyterlab on Kubernetes.
+In contrast to jupyterhub, jupyterlab is designed to support one user.
+Consequently, jupyterlab-on-k8s provides a highly straightforward means of testing Python client libraries against a variety of apps deployed within and outside Kubernetes--all within a familiar Jupyter notebook environment.

 ## Docker Build